Grimface/galaxy-ttrpg/basic-moves.md

 ---

 Once per session you may __Invoke “Handwavium”__ to explain how the seemingly impossible might be possible, with the application of some truly advanced super-science.
 Explain it to the group using as much technobabble as possible, and then roll *+Anomalous*:
 - On a 10+, it works!
-Choose an effect from the list below.
+Choose an effect from this list:
   - TODO
   - TODO
   - TODO
   - TODO
 - On a 7-9, it works, but there’s a glitch.
-Choose an effect and the GM will choose/invent a glitch.
+Choose an effect from the list and the GM will invent a glitch or choose one from this list:
+  - TODO
+  - TODO
+  - TODO
 - On a miss, it goes horribly and spectacularly wrong.